 8. Keeping an Eye on Apartments.com

 Apartments.com is a comprehensive apartment rental resource.
 In addition to helping you find a rental, you may also be able to use the site to sign your lease and even pay your rent.
+That can help simplify your money management.

 9. Keeping an Ear out at Work